Ankr-network/game-unreal-sdk/README.md

 ## 👝 01 Connect Wallet

-1. Upon initialization, the client is called and a `device_id` is created.
+1. Upon initialization, the client is called with a `device_id`.

 ```js
 deviceId = load->UniqueId;
 baseUrl = "http://45.77.189.28:5000/";
 ```

-2. The Connection status is queried and a `sessionId`is assigned subject to the Login Status.
+2. The Connection status is queried and a `sessionId`is assigned subject to the Login Status, if previously logged in then login to metamask is not required.

 ```js
 GetClient(FMirageConnectionStatus Status)